Learn about the impact of dropping classes on your financial aid at University of Maryland University College.

 FAQs: What Happens if I …

 If you stop participating in your classes and do not actually withdraw from them, you will receive grades of FN (failure for nonattendance) and will be considered to have withdrawn from classes when you ceased participating.
 FN grades may also affect your Satisfactory Academic Progress.
-For the latest information on your financial aid eligibility, check the Student Center in MyUMUC.
+For the latest information on your financial aid eligibility, check Financial Aid in MyUMUMC.

 If you intend to return to UMUC but find that you are unable to do so, your financial aid will be recalculated.
 Typically, this recalculation will result in a balance owed to the university.